danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

 You will modify just some basic parameters.
 However, it is important you get familiar with other parameters as they can be useful to meet your needs.
 Refer to [https://www.pgbouncer.org/config.html](https://www.pgbouncer.org/config.html)

->If you are doing this lab in a Windows machine and you are not familiar with Linux CLI text editors, you can use Notepad to:
+>If you are doing this lab in a Windows machine and you are not familiar with Linux CLI text editors, you can:
->- create a local file named *pgbouncer.ini* and copy/paste the content from [pgbouncer.ini example](https://github.com/danvalero/AzureOSSDBLabs/blob/main/Azure%20Database%20for%20PostgreSQL%20Single%20Server/PostgresSQLSSLabFiles/pgbouncer/pgbouncer.ini).
+>- use Notepad to create a local file named *pgbouncer.ini* and copy/paste the content from [pgbouncer.ini example](https://github.com/danvalero/AzureOSSDBLabs/blob/main/Azure%20Database%20for%20PostgreSQL%20Single%20Server/PostgresSQLSSLabFiles/pgbouncer/pgbouncer.ini).
 On line 3, update the server name with your server name.
-This file is used in step 3.
+This file is modified on task 3. so you ca skip task 3.
->- create a local file named *userlist.txt* and add the content mentioned later in this exercise, on step 4.
+>- use Notepad to create a local file named *userlist.txt* and add the content mentioned later on task 4 in this exercise.
->- update the files to *PgBouncerVM* VM using a ssh copy tool such as [Bitvise SSH Client](https://www.bitvise.com/ssh-client-download) or **scp** from the Windows Command Prompt on Windows 10 and superior
+>- update the files to /tmp diretory in *PgBouncerVM* VM using a ssh copy tool such as [Bitvise SSH Client](https://www.bitvise.com/ssh-client-download) or **scp** from the Windows Command Prompt on Windows 10 and superior
 > ![Image0100](Media/image0100.png)
 >- Connect to the PgBouncerVM and move the files to the final location at /etc/pgbouncer.
 (Do not override permissions)
 > ![Image0101](Media/image0101.png)